 And Pa is the absolute pressure, both can be measured using an instrument e.g. a barometer.

-When calculating static pressure, it is normal to consider air as incompressible fluid, because the pressure under consideration are relatively low, circa sub 2000Pa.
+When calculating static pressure, it is normal to consider air as incompressible fluid, because the pressure under consideration is relatively low, circa sub 2000Pa.
 When static pressures are above 5000Pa the errors due to compressibility of air become significant.

 Pv or Velocity pressure is related to the density of the air and its velocity as is expressed as follows: